TheJuicePapi/proxygo/README.md

 Simply download the file and place it directly in your /home/usr directory folder.

-Then to launch simply open a terimal and use 'python3 proxygo.py'
+Then to launch just open up a terimal and use 'python3 proxygo.py'

 You should then be automatically directed to www.dnsleaktest.com in order to test if the proxychains are working correctly.